 The Collaborative will also seek to continue regular communications with NYCDEP.
 Areas of focus are likely to include implementation of the Catskill Park sign system on Route 28-A(which is owned by NYC), enhancing information about existing DEP recreational opportunities, and identifying ways to increase recreational access, such as by creating trail connections with adjacent state land.
 Communications with county planning and tourism agencies will also be continued.
 Ulster County, for example, has adopted an Open Space Plan and a Non-Motorized Transportation Plan, which have compatible goals with the scenic byway.

-Integration with other Projects

-As discussed under the Waterways section of the Corridor-Wide Inventory, there are three active projects that will improve access to waterways: the East Branch Enhanced Recreational Access Project, the Ashokan Watershed Stream Access and Recreation Improvement Grant Program, and the Delaware-Esopus Corridor Revitalization Strategy.
+Integration with other Projects As discussed under the Waterways section of the Corridor-Wide Inventory, there are three active projects that will improve access to waterways: the East Branch Enhanced Recreational Access Project, the Ashokan Watershed Stream Access and Recreation Improvement Grant Program, and the Delaware-Esopus Corridor Revitalization Strategy.
 The Collaborative will continue to build partnerships with each of the stream management programs and project working groups and pursue ways to reach mutual and complementary goals.
+(In the Revitalization Strategy, the Collaborative is the steering committee).
 By virtue of their program missions and adopted plans, the stream management programs are stewardship oriented.
 Many scenic byway initiatives go hand in hand with the goals of the stream programs.
-For example, the Ashokan Watershed Stream Management Program funded a significant portion of the Catskill Interpretive Kiosk because it helped meet goals of the stream management plan related to increasing awareness of the resource and its management.
-The Upper Esopus Stream Management Plan also points out "Stream stewardship involves a broad cross-section of community members and agencies.
+For example, the Ashokan

+Watershed Stream Management Program funded a significant portion of the Catskill Interpretive Kiosk because it helped meet goals of the stream management plan related to increasing awareness of the resource and its management.
+The Upper Esopus Stream Management Plan also points out "Stream stewardship involves a broad crosssection of community members and agencies.
 A shared understanding of stream stewardship principles in the community is essential for coordinated stewardship practices."
 Undeveloped public access sites along sections of the byway immediately adjacent to a stream hold great potential for achieving mutual goals of the byway and stream projects.
 For example, there are two existing "pull-off" sites owned by DOT in the Ashokan Basin.
 Proper development of these sites will provide interest along the byway, increase awareness of the resource and build appreciation for it, provide physical access for recreation, and involve all the full cross-section of partners.
 The Collaborative will set these and related projects as priorities.
+Local Stewardship The Roadside Environment Uncoordinated roadside development can threaten the visual qualities of the byway and incrementally degrade scenic character.
+Communities recognize that their land use tools play an important role in balancing the much needed economic development with the protection of the scenic resources of the byway.
+All of the communities along the byway have zoning, special use permit, and site plan review.
+However a comprehensive inventory and analysis of these tools has not been undertaken.
+Although the location of zoning districts and allowable uses have been documented, this information alone does not provide an in-depth indication of how, for instance, the community would look under fuller build-out.